 Grades of "C" or better required in all courses in the Sport Management major.

-Students majoring in Sport Management must choose a minor or emphasis designed for non-business majors from the College of Business.
+Students majoring in Sport Management can choose a minor or select courses pertinent to the student's desired profession.

 SPORT MANAGEMENT (B.A.)
 COURSES OF STUDY BY YEAR